caoool/gethigh/README.md

 ### Meteor

 Meteor is a full stack framework.
-It uses NodeJS for backend programming, and Blaze for frontend by default.
-It also can integrate with AngularJS or ReactJS as the frontend framework.
+It uses NodeJS for backend programming, and Blaze for front-end by default.
+It also can integrate with AngularJS or ReactJS as the front-end framework.

 Some Meteor advantages: